MorawoLekanDavid/powerBI_project/Coca-cola Sales performance/READ.md

 ## 📈 Key Insights

 - **Top Retailers:** Walmart and CVS contributed over 50% of total sales.
-- **Top States:** California and Texas led in both sales and profits.
+- **Top States:** New York and Californai led in both sales and profits.
 - **Seasonality:** Summer months saw the highest sales volumes and profit spikes.
 - **Delivery Trends:** USPS and FedEx had shorter average delivery times.
 - **Beverage Preference:** Coca-Cola was the highest-selling beverage.